Maternal and Child Health student information

 What skills did you gain as a result of your practicum?
 Although my Tonga language skills are still quite low (we had a translator), I gained many skills from this practicum.
 Since I began at the formation of this study, I learned a great deal about research project planning and study design.
 I also learned how to work in a different cultural and with all types of people.
 Further, I learned how to translate our findings to meet the interests of many different audiences, a skill that will be useful to me throughout my career!

-Second-year master’s students discussed their summer practium experiences with faculty, staff and fellow students during the annual “Reflections from the Field” event in the Armfield Atrium.
+Second-year master’s students discussed their summer practica experiences with faculty, staff and fellow students.

 Posters, photos, computer presentations, printed material and artifacts illustrated their conversations.
-Several wore international dress representative of their respective placements.
 State, regional, national and international sites were represented in the 2013 sites.